 - Have gills that will fork and may not attach to the stem

-As far as cleaning, these are generally not filled with dirt or bugs, which is nice.
-If they have grass or some detritus stuck to them, I rinse them in some cold water and then allow them to dry between a few layers of towels in the fridge before cooking.
+As far as cleaning, these aren't usually dirty or buggy.
+If they have grass or debris stuck to them, I rinse them in some cold water and then allow them to dry between a few layers of towels in the fridge.

-Preservation is a breeze too, if you leave them out on a counter, they're so light that they'll just dry themselves, although I still like to use a dehydrator.
-On a related note, while they're growing in open areas, they can get dried out and shriveled by the sun, don't forget about them though, since they come completely back to life after a little rain.
+Preservation is easy, if you leave them out on a counter they may dry naturally.
+I like to use a dehydrator.
+While they're growing in open areas, they can get dried out and shriveled by the sun, but they come completely back to life after a rain.

 Here's my favorite fairy ring mushroom recipe.
-I like to keep it simple with these as combining them with too many ingredients will obscure them and make them blend into the background, as with many other mushrooms.
+I like to keep it simple with these.

 Capellini With Fairy Ring Mushroom Sauce